Texan (chocolate bar)

 Texan was a nougat and toffee candy bar covered with chocolate, manufactured during the 1970s and 1980s.
-It was withdrawn from sale in the 1980s but was briefly re-launched as a limited "nostalgia" edition by Nestlé in 2005.
+It was withdrawn from sale in 1984 but was briefly re-launched as a limited "nostalgia" edition by Nestlé in 2005.

 A 2004 survey of sweet shops' customers rated the Texan bar their favourite sweet of all time, by a large margin.

 The advertisements for the Texan showed a cartoon cowboy, who was captured by bandits and tied to a stake.
 When asked if he had a last request he asked for a Texan bar which took him a long time to eat, during which time his captors fell asleep, allowing his escape.
 The cowboy's catchphrases were "Someone should have told em, Texan takes time a chewin!" and "Sure is a mighty chew!"